 Much of the confusion around whether rapeseed oil should form part of the diet tends to be around the issue of omega-6 fats being included in junk foods.
 Linoleic acid (LA), an omega-6 fatty acid, along with the omega-3 fatty acid alpha-linolenic acid (ALA) is essential in the diet.
 This means the body can’t produce these nutrients and so we must obtain them from food.
 This issue is covered in more detail in our article Health Benefits of Sunflower Oil.
 To summarise an important point from this article, the health effects of overconsuming heavily processed foods should not be confounded with a single ingredient.
 In the case of rapeseed oil, it’s high in mono- and polyunsaturated fats which have been shown to reduce the risk of CVD when they replace dietary saturated fats.
 Additionally, rapeseed oil has a great omega-6:omega-3 ratio of 2:1.
 Studies have suggested that a typical Western diet has an omega-6:omega-3 ratio of around 15:1 and adverse consequences occur with a ratio of above 10:1.
 Read more in our Good Fats & Bad Fats article.

 Huel Ready-to-drink includes rapeseed oil as an ingredient.
 This is to provide a good balance of unsaturated fats and help achieve a 2:1 ratio of omega-6:omega-3 fats.
 The total omega-6 content per 400kcal of Huel Ready-to-drink is 4g and the total omega-3 content 2.1g.
-The rapeseed oil used in Huel is low in erucic acid and GMO-free.
+The rapeseed oil used in Huel is cold pressed, low in erucic acid and GMO-free.

 Use #huel in your Huel photos for the chance to feature on our Instagram